Şemdinli incident: Incident

 Two hand grenades were thrown in the attack on the Umut bookshop.
 One person died and five were injured.
 The man killed was a passerby visiting his cousin's nearby shoe shop.

 Locals pursued the attacker from the scene to a car parked nearby, where two others were waiting.
 Police intervened to protect the three from the crowd, and detained them.
 The three turned out to be Turkish Gendarmerie personnel.
 Local TV showed the locals searching the car and "brandishing weapons and documents they had found in the trunk of the car.
 These included identity cards indicating that Kaya and Ildeniz were gendarmerie intelligence officers, an apparent death list of alleged PKK sympathizers and diagrams of the home and workplace of the bookshop’s owner, whose name was also on the death list."
 Two grenades were retrieved from the car, which was registered to the local Gendarmerie.
 Other items retrieved from the car included rifles, official documents, and "a list with the bombed bookstore marked with a red cross."

-Several hours later, during the local prosecutor's subsequent investigation of the scene, Gendarmerie Sergeant Tanju Çavuş opened fired on crowds, killing one and injuring four.
+Several hours later, during the local prosecutor's subsequent investigation of the scene, Gendarmerie Sergeant Tanju Çavuş opened fired on the surrounding crowd, killing one and injuring four.
 He was acquitted in 2012, with a court ruling the act was within the bounds of self-defence.